-Reason #3: It’s ultra low cost and high profit margin.
+Reason #3: It’s ultra-low-cost and high-profit margin.

-Why is it ultra low cost and high profit margin?
+Why is it ultra-low cost and high-profit margin?

 This is because you are selling your knowledge and expertise which is zero cost to you.

-If you turn your knowledge and expertise into an online course, your cost might include graphic design fee if you want to hire a professional designer to help you make your course aesthetically more appealing.
+If you turn your knowledge and expertise into an online course, your cost might include a graphic design fee if you want to hire a professional designer to help you make your course aesthetically more appealing.

 Of course, there are very few course creators who hire professional videographers to help make training videos but that’s not necessary if you are just starting out.